 Disclaimer: Please note that the information provided in this blog is intended for general guidance and should not be considered as a replacement for professional legal advice.
 It is important to be aware that laws pertaining to property management may change, rendering this information outdated by the time you read it.

 Have you just broken into the world of real estate investing and are looking to understand your legal obligations regarding a tenant's security deposit?
-Are you a seasoned landlord just looking to refresh your knowledge about the Tennessee security deposit laws?
+Are you a seasoned landlord just looking to refresh your knowledge about the Tennessee security deposit law? pay

-As a landlord in Tennessee, you have a variety of legal obligations that you must follow such as the Tennessee landlord-tenant laws.
-And among the many you need to strictly adhere to are the Tennessee security deposit laws.
+As a Tennessee landlord, you have a variety of legal obligations that you must follow such as the Tennessee landlord-tenant laws.
+And among the many you need to strictly adhere to are the Tennessee security deposit law.

-We at Brentwood Square have put together the following guide to help bring you up to speed with your legal obligations under the state's landlord tenant act regarding Tennessee security deposit laws and security deposits in Tennessee.
+We at Brentwood Square have put together the following guide to help bring you up to speed with your legal obligations under the Tennessee landlord tenant law regarding the security deposit laws and security deposits in Tennessee.

 Setting a Security Deposit Limit

 Broadly speaking, a security deposit that is equivalent to one month’s rent on the lease agreement and should be enough to cater for typical financial damages.
-But again, security deposits in tennessee are not limited.
+But again, the security deposit in Tennessee is not limited.

 Storing a Tenant’s Security Deposit

-Additionally, the account where the security deposits are stored must be in a financial institution that is either subject to federal regulations or the Tennessee state regulations.
-If you fail to store your tenant’s security deposits according to these requirements, you may forfeit your right to keep any portion.
+The account where the security deposits are stored must be with a financial institution that is subject to either federal or Tennessee state regulations.

 Receipt of the Security Deposit